 When a JBE-owned vehicle covered for maintenance services under Section 3, immediately above, is unavailable for more than a day, Contractor will invoice for a daily rental vehicle separately.

-When a leased vehicle is unavailable for more than a day, Contractor will invoice the JBE for a daily vehicle rental only after 5 days of the rental period have elapsed.

 Daily vehicle rentals will be invoiced to the JBE at the lowest daily rates Contractor charges to its best customers, but in no event will the daily rate charged to a JBE exceed the amount charged to the State of California for a similar category of vehicle.